web-infra-dev/modern.js/packages/document/builder-doc/docs/en/guide/advanced/define.md

 };
 ```

-Unused components are not packaged into the product, and their external dependencies can be optimized accordingly, resulting in a destination with better size and performance.
+Unused components are not bundled into the artifacts, and their external dependencies can be optimized accordingly, resulting in a destination with better size and performance.

 ## In-source testing